jake-bladt/uduu-compsci/readme.md

 ## Capstone Project

 As I go through the course material, I will be looking for an opportunity to contribute to FOSS projects and to create my own unique and useful capstone FOSS project.
+It may turn out to be Uduu Project: Nimrod.